sphis-sinco/survival_sandbox/README.md

 # Suvindo
-A project originally intended to be a survival sandbox game similar to minecraft, now turened into a simple game where you build whatever you want with a limited palette of blocks.
+A project originally intended to be a survival sandbox game similar to minecraft, now turned into a simple game where you build whatever you want with a limited palette of blocks.
 Unless you have some Resources Packs that add more, but that's for later.

 ## Credits